ymolists/website/src/routes/docs/languages/java.md

 ## Ready-to-code Dev Environments for Java

 To set up your project, you should run `gp init` in the terminal first.
 This will create the two configuration files needed to explain Gitpod what your project needs.
 A dev environment is based on a Docker image.
 But don't fear you don't need to understand Docker to get started.
-In most cases, the default docker image is enough.
+In most cases, the default Docker image is enough.

 ### SDKMAN